18th Brigade (Australia): Formation

 The 18th Brigade briefly existed as Militia brigade that was partially formed in 1912, following the introduction of the compulsory training scheme.
 At this time, it was assigned to the 3rd Military District.
-The brigade's constituent units were spread across various locations in Victoria including Williamstown, Geelong, Ballarat, Warrnambool, Harsham and Stawell.
+The brigade's constituent units were spread across various locations in Victoria including Williamstown, Geelong, Ballarat, Warrnambool, Horsham and Stawell.
 The formation was short-lived, and was not raised as part of the First Australian Imperial Force (AIF) during the First World War.
 It remained on the order of battle as a Militia formation during the war, but was not re-raised in the interwar years when the Militia was reorganised to replicate the numerical designations of the AIF in 1921.

 During the Second World War, the 18th Brigade was formed on 13 October 1939 as part of the 6th Division.
 The brigade's headquarters was opened at Victoria Barracks at Paddington, New South Wales.
 Upon formation the brigade consisted of the following infantry battalions: the 2/9th, the 2/10th, the 2/11th and the 2/12th Battalions, which were raised from Queensland, South Australia, Tasmania and Western Australia.
 Rudimentary training was conducted in home locations, before the brigade came together at Rutherford, New South Wales, in December 1939.
 This was followed by a further move to Ingleburn, New South Wales.

 Following training, the brigade was dispatched to the Middle East, departing from Melbourne in May 1940.
 However, while they were at sea they were diverted to the United Kingdom in order to help defend the island against a possible invasion by German forces following the Fall of France.
-After landing at Gourock, Scotland, the brigade moved south to Salisbury Plain where they undertook training and defensive duties.
+After landing at Gourock, Scotland, the brigade moved south to the Salisbury Plain Training Area where they undertook training and defensive duties.
 In the United Kingdom, the 18th Brigade provided a cadre to the newly formed 25th Brigade and became part of the 9th Division when it was raised in October 1940.